valasme/basic-ems/ReadMe.md

 - Employee directory with contact info, department, job title, and work times.
 - Task management with status, due date, and employee assignment.
+- Notes system with title and optional description.
-- Search across employees and tasks.
+- Search across employees, tasks, and notes.
 - Authentication with Fortify, including optional two-factor settings.
 - Per-user ownership with policies to keep data scoped to the signed-in user.